Kunal3012/Logistic-Regression/README.md

 ## Results

-The model achieved an accuracy of XX% on the test set, indicating its ability to predict survival outcomes based on the given features.
+The model achieved an accuracy of 77.09% on the test set, indicating its ability to predict survival outcomes based on the given features.

 ## Contributing